 Motherhood can be a rewarding experience that brings joy and fulfillment to a woman’s life.
 But it can also bring some less-than-desirable effects to the body.
 Weight gain and hormonal fluctuations can turn a woman’s body into something she scarcely recognizes.
 For many women, the physical reminders of their pregnancies and childbirth experiences are significant, including excess weight in areas like the abdomen, hips, and thighs, stretch marks, sagging breasts, loose skin, and more.

 Even with the strictest diets and rigorous exercising, it is often difficult (if not impossible) to return their bodies to the pre-pregnancy appearance.
 This is because many of the changes simply cannot be reversed with diet and exercise.
-Dr. Matthew Schulman specializes in Mommy Makeovers, which is a catch-all term for a collection of surgeries often done at the same time that can help reverse the physical effects of pregnancy, childbirth, and motherhood.
 At our New York City Plastic Surgeon practice, Dr. Schulman can meet with you to discuss your surgical needs and aesthetic desires to combine surgeries that can help you see what you achieve the appearance you want.

-Since every mommy makeover is developed specifically for each woman, there is no single definition.
-Most commonly, Mommy makeovers involve a combination of procedures like liposuction, tummy tuck, breast lift, and breast augmentation.
+Since every surgery is developed specifically for each woman, there is no single definition.
+Most commonly involve a combination of procedures like liposuction, tummy tuck, breast lift, and breast surgery like breast augmentation.
 Also, even though we use the term Mommy Makeover, it is not necessary that you are a mother to get combination surgeries like this.
 Normal aging and weight changes can result in similar needs.

-But because no two women are the same, no two mommy makeovers are identical.
+But because no two women are the same, no two surgeries are identical.
 It is customized for your specific needs.
-That said, several procedures are commonly combined into mommy makeovers, including:
+That said, several procedures are commonly combined, including:

 - Tummy tuck